joaovbs96/OptiX-Path-Tracer/README.md

 - The main host cost is in main.cpp.
 This sets up the optix node graph, creates and compiles all programs, etc.

-- Host functions and constructors are separeted into different header files under the ```host_includes/``` folder..
+- Host functions and constructors are separated into different header files under the ```host_includes/``` folder..

 - All OptiX device programs are in ```OptiX-Path-Tracer/programs/```: